You have 0 product(s) in your cart.

 Montague Island, Australia: Where to Dive with Seals

 Australian and NZ fur seals are very similar, but it’s quite interesting to see the differences in their demeanor.
 NZ fur seals tend to be a bit more reserved and hang back further, slightly more timid than their Australian counterparts.
 NZ fur seals also tend to be a bit smaller and are generally darker in colour as well.
 With both species, it’s the pups that are the most curious & playful of the seals.
 The seals like to have a bit of a surf and will play in breaking waves, so they like choppy conditions.
-This tends to make it a bit easier for scuba divers than snorkelers as you can hide out under the surface chop & enjoy the show!
-Seals are cheeky though, they will lead you astray and may lead you deeper than you intended to go, or closer to the surf near the island.
-If you keep your ground though and don’t follow them, they will come back to you.
-One of the great things about Montague is you can position yourself easily on a 10m rock platform and not have to worry about cheeky seals.
-An underwater noise maker, especially an air horn is brilliant for attracting them to you underwater!
-If you want good photos, you better be quick, or find a seal that likes to pose.
+This tends to make it a bit easier for scuba divers than snorkelers as you can hide out under the surface, chop & enjoy the show!
+Seals are cheeky, though, they will lead you astray and may lead you deeper than you intended to go, or closer to the surf near the island.
+If you keep your ground, though and don’t follow them, they will come back to you.
+One of the great things about Montague is that you can position yourself easily on a 10m rock platform without worrying about cheeky seals.
+An underwater noise maker, especially an air horn, is brilliant for attracting them to you underwater!
+If you want good photos, you better be quick or find a seal that likes to pose.
 I’ve seen seals just hang out, nice and still and move into different positions, all while maintaining eye contact with you or the camera (they’re probably checking themselves out in the lens reflection!) - these make for great photos.

 Once the diving has come to a close on Sunday, it’s time to pack up before a scenic South Coast drive back home.
 Before you leave, hang out at the pier and watch the big bull rays come in for a feed as the fisherman fillet their fish just at the wharf there.
 If you have time on your drive to or from Montague, Pebbly Beach is a great spot to stop off for a lovely walk along the beach and to enjoy some local Australian land wildlife, especially in the morning and evenings when the Kangaroos come out in droves.